An introduction to JWTs and how they are used in Supabase Auth

 JWTs in Supabase

-user specific jwts: these are tokens we issue to users who log into your project/service/website.
-It's the modern equivilent of a session token, and can be used by a user to access content or permissions specific to them.
+user specific jwts: These are tokens we issue to users who log into your project/service/website.
+It's the modern equivalent of a session token, and can be used by a user to access content or permissions specific to them.

 The first token here, the

 anon key token, is for developers to send along with their API requests whenever they want to interact with their Supabase database.